no-code-comments/Leetcode/README.md

 - Problem — The same description copied from Leetcode website.
 - Procedure — The explanation of the problem and the solution.
+    - General idea — The thought process of the problem
     - Basic algorithm — The general algorithm for the problem
     - Extra discussion — Detailed implementation and further extension
 - Solution — The successful submitted code based on the previous algorithm